NS256/webdevcontent/README.md

 # webdevcontent

-Content to be used for front end web development
+This repository contains a list of the features I have built for use in front end web development.